LF-digitala-kanaler/LFDS/content/components/web/button-and-links/buttons.md

       <figure class="Image Image__border"><img src="/img/responsive-button.jpg" srcset="/img/responsive-button.jpg 2x" alt=""><figcaption><div class="Image__caption">Example of button in desktop and responsive web-states</div></figcaption></figure>

-      Button copy should make it clear what happens after clicking it, meaning copy like "Next" or "Proceed" shouldn't be used.
-Read more under the [copy-tab](?Copy).
+      The button copy should make it clear what happens after clicking it, meaning copy like "Next" or "Proceed" shouldn't be used.
+Go to the [copy-tab](?Copy) for more details and examples.

       <div class="Callout"><strong class="Callout__title">Don't use disabled buttons! </strong><p class="Callout__text">For accessibility reasons LFUI strongly discourages from using disabled buttons.
 Please read more in "Design rationale" at the bottom of the page to learn more.</p></div>